Clarity on proposed changes to the types of toilets in scope of proposal 4

 - the toilet can be used within the vehicle, including sufficient head and elbow room whenever required, even with the bed made up

-- it provides sufficient waste holding capacity for the occupants for a minimum of three days.
+- it provides sufficient waste holding capacity for the occupants for a minimum of 3 days.

 Toilet types specified under the standard include: